-Our nominating and corporate governance committee is currently comprised of Mr. Sassine, Mr. Kousky and Ms. Sooch.
-Following the closing of this offering, our nominating and corporate governance committee will consist of , and and will serve as chairman of the committee.
-Each member of our nominating and corporate governance committee, other than Ms. Sooch, meets the requirements for independence under the current NASDAQ and SEC rules and regulations.
+Our nominating and corporate governance committee is comprised of Mr. Hawryluk, Mr. Kousky and Mr. Sassine and Mr. Sassine is currently the chairman.
+Each member of our nominating and corporate governance committee meets the requirements for independence under the current NASDAQ and SEC rules and regulations.
 As of the closing of this offering, we expect that the nominating and corporate governance committee will comply with the applicable rules and regulations of the NASDAQ and SEC.
 Our nominating and corporate governance committee is responsible for, among other things: